 New entrants into the top ten include Los Angeles in the USA, Jakarta in Indonesia, and Tokyo in Japan.
 Jakarta has been named one of the fastest growing cities in the world by the World Travel and Tourism Council (WTTC), while Japan has also enjoyed rapidly growing tourism over recent years due to relaxed visa requirements and increased flights to Japan by low-cost carriers.

-The full report can be found here: Instagram’s most popular worldwide destinations for 2019 based on the number of posts published in the app for various destinations.
+The full report can be found here: Instagram’s most popular worldwide destinations based on the number of posts published in the app for various destinations.